 You should know that waiving a house inspection contingency entails accepting the home's current state.
 You acknowledge that this residence has all of its shortcomings and issues.
 Even though this house may have some little or significant flaws, it demonstrates that you have no problems with it.

-You should be aware that, even if you are wealthy, you can still have a home inspection if you want to waive the contingent on the house inspection.
+You should be aware that, you can still have a home inspection if you want to waive the contingent on the house inspection.
 It simply implies that if there is a significant problem with the property, you cannot use the home inspection findings against the seller.

 After inspecting the house, you can still leave if you discover a significant problem.
 In a competitive market, waiving a house inspection contingency can help your offer stand out, but there are also some drawbacks.
 For instance, you won't be able to negotiate with the seller over the inspection findings.